neilralston/school_district_analysis/README.md

 ![District_Summary_Revised_Image](district_key_metrics_rev.PNG)

 * How is the school summary affected?
 	* When the ninth grade test scores were replaced with NaaN values, the overall passing percentage for Thomas High School decreased from 91% to 65%, as demonstrated by the highlighted rows below.
+However, after the test scores for Thomas High School were replaced with data for students in grades ten through twelve only, the overall passing percentage increased back to 91%.

 Original School Summary